Rahul-Bhojani/hootsuite/README.md

 # staff-portal

-# for client
-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Run Staff portal
   go to backend ### `npm install` then go to client ### `npm install`

   then start both server by ### `npm start` for client and ### `npm run dev` for backend

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts